overture-stack/SONG/README.md

 This mode will not run `mvn package` on the Docker host, but instead inside the Docker container.
 This method is very slow, since maven will download dependencies every time a build is triggered, however creates a completely isolated environment for testing.
 This mode can be enabled using the `DEMO_MODE=1` make variable override.
 For example, to start the song-server, the following command would be run:

+#### Executing the dockerized song-client in demo mode
+The script `./docker/tools/song-client-demo` takes the arguments runs the `song-client` service entry specified in the `docker-compose.yml` with them.
+For example, to ping the song server, run `./docker/tools/song-client ping`

 ```bash
 make start-song-server DEMO_MODE=1